Academic Representation-staff toolkit

 More detailed information about how to elect/nominate and support reps can be found below.

-• Thinking of becoming a Course Rep - This document should be shared first, as it introduces the concept of a Course rep. Please share this with your students during initial conversations regarding course rep recruitment.
+• Thinking of becoming a Course Rep - This document should be shared first, as it introduces the concept of the role of a Course Rep. Please share this with your students during initial conversations regarding Course Rep recruitment.

-• Course Rep information - further details - Share/present this document second, as it expands further on the responsibilities of a Course rep. This should be shared prior to the Course Rep appointment.
+• Course Rep information - further details - Share/present this document second, as it expands further on the responsibilities of a Course Rep. This should be shared prior to the appointment.

 • Course Rep Handbook 2023-24 - Please view the 23/24 Course Rep handbook.
 This will be updated for 24/25 and sent to all Course Reps at the beginning of the academic year.